just-the-docs/just-the-docs/docs/ContributorHub/contributor-proposals/mainnet-contributor-proposal-guide.md

 -   Go to <a href="https://etherscan.io/chart/etherprice" target="_blank">etherscan.io</a> and check the current price of ETH (USD).

--   Workers can use the current price of ETH or the average weekly ETH price.
+-   Contributors can use the current price of ETH or the average weekly ETH price.

-    -   Calculate the amount of ETH for your worker proposal payment using your determined monthly compensation level.
+    -   Calculate the amount of ETH for your contributor proposal payment using your determined monthly compensation level.
 See Contributor Guidelines -- DXdao Compensation Table.

-    -   Divide your monthly ETH compensation amount in USD by the current price of ETH (USD) to determine the amount of ETH to request in your worker proposal.
+    -   Divide your monthly ETH compensation amount in USD by the current price of ETH (USD) to determine the amount of ETH to request in your contributor proposal.

     -   Current Monthly ETH Payment (USD) / ETH Price (USD) = ETH Amount